The Great Escape

 1. BREATHE IT ALL IN, 4 P.M.

-As you ease into Rappahannock County, make your first stop at Magnolia Vineyards & Winery, a classic boutique winery with annual production capped at 750 cases.
-You won’t find their wine anywhere but here!
+As you ease into Rappahannock County, make your first stop at Magnolia Vineyards & Winery, a classic boutique winery.
 Tucked away from the world on this lush 50 acre property, you will find seven acres under vine.
-With a laid-back vibe and relaxing modern atmosphere, you are welcome to picnic or reserve a table inside.
+With a laid-back vibe and relaxing modern atmosphere, you are welcome to picnic or grab a table inside.
 Most weekends during the spring and summer you can enjoy the music of local musicians on the patio.
-Individual tastings ($10) usually include 6-8 wines, each paired with cheese or chocolate.
-A premium cellar tasting is also available ($12).
-Some lawn games are available but you are welcome to bring your own!
+Individual tastings usually include 6-8 wines, each paired with cheese or chocolate.
+You’ll see one of the best sunsets in Rappahannock County from their patio as well.
+Bonus, they’re dog-friendly!

 2. PICK ONE, 7 P.M.